hpe-dev-incubator/hpe-dev-portal/content/blog/configuring-sso-for-hpe-greenlake-central-private-cloud-enterprise-and-hpe-greenlake-glcp-using-okta.md

    See here for IdP attribute details: [](https://support.hpe.com/hpesc/public/docDisplay?docId=a00120892en_us)<https://support.hpe.com/hpesc/public/docDisplay?docId=a00120892en_us&page=GUID-D7192971-EF71-4304-B51E-548E7954E644.html>

-   A new SAML attribute has been added “hpe_ccs_attribute” which tells HPE GreenLake edge-to-cloud platform and HPE GreenLake Private Cloud Enterprise application the exact role/permissions for each user.
+   A new SAML attribute has been added “hpe_ccs_attribute” which tells HPE GreenLake edge-to-cloud platform and HPE GreenLake for Private Cloud Enterprise application the exact role/permissions for each user.
 The following describes how to format the attribute.

    Format: {version}#{pcid}:{app id}:{role_name}:{ALL_SCOPES}

-   N﻿ote :  At present HPE GreenLake Private Cloud Enterprise application role should be excluded.
+   N﻿ote :  At present HPE GreenLake for Private Cloud Enterprise application role should be excluded.

 ![](/img/hpe-greenlake-saml-attributes.jpg)